herereadthis/Sagaxus/docs/hypothesis-testing.md

     * since *-z<sub>0.5</sub>* = 1.649, and the test statistic -0.6376 is not less than that, we cannot reject the null hypothesis.
 * **Upper Tail Proportion Test**
   * expressed as *p &le; p<sub>0</sub>* where *p* is the true population proportion and *p<sub>0</sub>* is hypothesized lower bound.
   * Example: suppose 12% of apples harvested last year were rotten.
 From this year's sample of 214 apples, 30 are rotten (14%).
-With a 95% confidence level, can reject the null hypothesis that the proportion of rotten apples is below 12%?
+With a 5% significance level (*&alpha; = 0.05*), can reject the null hypothesis that the proportion of rotten apples is below 12%?
     > ![apple example](https://user-images.githubusercontent.com/638189/48370363-1e697000-e687-11e8-8a41-0f5a2b54458f.png)
     * Since the test statistic is not greater than *-z<sub>0.5</sub>* = 1.649, we cannot reject the null hypothesis.
 * **Two-Tailed Proportion Test**